Fate of the Hebel-Slichter peak in superconductors with strong antiferromagnetic fluctuations: Abstract

 \section{Abstract}

 We show that magnetic fluctuations can destroy the Hebel-Slichter peak in conventional superconductors.
 The Hebel-Slichter peak has previously been expected to survive even in the presence of strong electronic interactions.
 However, we show that antiferromagnetic fluctuations suppress the peak at $\bm{q}=0$ in the imaginary part of the magnetic susceptibility, $\chi_{+-}''\left(\bm{q},\omega\right)$, which causes the Hebel-Slichter peak.
 This is of general interest as in many materials superconductivity is found near a magnetically ordered phase, and the absence of a Hebel-Slichter peak is taken as evidence of unconventional superconductivity in these systems.
 For example, no Hebel-Slichter peak is observed in the $\kappa$-(BEDT-TTF)$_2X$ organic superconductors but heat capacity measurements have been taken to indicate $s$-wave superconductivity.
-If antiferromagnetic fluctuations destroy the putative Hebel-Slichter peak in organic superconductors then the peak should be restored by applying a pressure, which is known to suppress antiferromagnetic correlations.
+Similarly, experiments indicate nodeless superconductivity in many iron pnictide superconductors which exhibit no peak in the relaxation rate.
+If antiferromagnetic fluctuations destroy the putative Hebel-Slichter peak in organic superconductors then the peak should be restored by applying a pressure, which is known to suppress antiferromagnetic correlations in these materials.